 Critically praised, The Quiet Water House is a remarkable solo piano story of emotional contemplation within the relationship of music, it is a reflection of humanism that is further enriched via the pertinent force of minimalism.
 Entwined with jazz and contemporary influences, the sparse and interwoven story enables a common theme that is told over the course of the works.

-Embracement is the new composition on Holm Records that features Dee C’rell and the poetry of American artist Karen Gibson Roc.
-Combining electronic and acoustic music, Embracement merges nto contemporary minimal electronica effortlessly with the unique characteristics of Dee C’rell’s music making influences.
+Embracement is a composition that features Dee C’rell and the poetry of American artist Karen Gibson Roc.
+Combining electronic and acoustic music, Embracement merges into contemporary minimal electronica effortlessly with the unique characteristics of Dee C’rell’s music making influences.

-The contemporary nu-jazz single, Of Other, by Dee C’rell, which features live orchestrations and electronics, will be released on Holm Records this March.
-A contrasting element of music making that brings Dee back to an area of his music that he is recognised for, Of Other will be the first release in the new collections of contemporary nu-jazz and broken beat on Holm Records for 2019.
+The contemporary nu-jazz single, Of Other, by Dee C’rell, features live orchestrations and electronics.
+It is a contrasting element of music making that brings Dee back to an area of his music that he is recognised for, embracing down-tempo and electronica.

-How Did We Become This, is the first double A-side release of the year, incorporating electronic and acoustic instruments in a captivating collage of sound.
-The overall structure of the composition is developed by the minimalistic repetitive organic feeling of movemement within the rhythmic elelments, which further progresses into a contemporary electronic composition, that utilises the underlaying melodic motif strucutre throughout.
+How Did We Become This, incorporates electronic and acoustic instruments in a captivating collage of sound.
+The overall structure of the composition is developed by the minimalistic repetitive organic feeling of movemement within the rhythmic elelments, which further progresses into a contemporary electronic composition that utilises the underlaying melodic motif strucutre throughout.